What Is Taxable Income and How Does It Affect Your Taxes?

 3. What Is Included in Taxable Income?

-In general, most types of income you receive during the year are considered taxable unless the tax code specifically excludes them.
-For instance, the following are common examples of taxable income:
+Most types of income you receive during the year are considered taxable unless the tax code specifically excludes them.
+Common examples of taxable income include:

-In addition, there are other less common types of income that may also be taxable, such as bartering income, debt forgiveness, and certain prizes or awards.
+Other less common types of income may also be taxable, such as bartering income, debt forgiveness, and certain prizes or awards.

 4. What Is NOT Taxable?

-On the other hand, some types of income are generally not subject to federal income tax.
-For example, the following are commonly excluded from taxable income:
+Some types of income are generally not subject to federal income tax.
+Commonly excluded items include:

-However, some of these items may have exceptions or special rules.
-Therefore, always confirm with a tax professional.
+Some of these items have exceptions or special rules.
+Always confirm with a tax professional.

 5. Where to Find It on Your Tax Return

 If you file a federal tax return using Form 1040, your taxable income appears on Line 15.
-Specifically, here is how the key lines connect:
+Here is how the key lines connect:

 6. Common Mistakes